Contents:

 On the obverse, Lincoln’s bust dominates, surrounded by inscriptions “IN GOD WE TRUST”, “LIBERTY”, and the year “1981.”
 The absence or presence of a mint mark indicates the minting location.

 The reverse features the Lincoln Memorial, framed by the phrases “UNITED STATES OF AMERICA” and “E PLURIBUS UNUM.”
 Below lies the denomination, “ONE CENT.”
-Gasparro’s initials (“FG”) subtly appear near the Memorial’s right base.
+Gasparro’s initials (“FG”) appear near the Memorial’s right base.

 Interesting: Top 15 Most Expensive Modern Quarters.